cjolowicz/docker-buildbot/README.md

 docker stack deploy --compose-file=buildbot.yml buildbot
 ```

-Buildbot workers are spawned as Docker services, using the
+Buildbot workers are spawned as Docker services, using
+`DockerSwarmLatentWorker` from the
 [buildbot-docker-swarm-worker](https://pypi.org/project/buildbot-docker-swarm-worker/)
 plugin.